12c-dk/AzureDeploymentTemplate/Documentation/CreateServicePrincipal.md

 **Prerequisites:**

+- An Azure Subscription.

-You need Owner permissions to an Azure Resource Group.
+- Owner permissions to the Azure subscription or an Azure Resource Group.

-You need to have permissions to create 'App registrations' in your AAD (Azure Active Directory Tenant).
+- You need to have permissions to create 'App registrations' in your AAD (Azure Active Directory Tenant).
 This is allowed by default, but might have been restricted in your AAD tenant.
-See [Delegate app registration permissions in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/roles/delegate-app-roles) for further details.
+See [Delegate app registration permissions in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/roles/delegate-app-roles) for details on how to provide access.

 **Open portal.azure.com.**